emre-bl/python-practice-for-beginners/README.md

 I created this study as a practice exercise for a friend who is just beginning to learn Python programming.
-This worksheet is for those who are new to the python programming language and are just learning programming logic.
+This exercise is suitable for those who are new to the python programming language and are just learning programming logic.
 It generally includes the following topics:

 • Learning how to import python libraries and how to use pre-defined functions.
 • Working with two-dimensional arrays